maxblumenschein/mdtoanything/README.md

 # Markdown to PDF (or Almost Anything Else)

-Using Pandoc these custom Latex templates convert Markdown files (.md) to PDF, Word (.docx), InDesign (.icml) or almost anything else.
+Using Pandoc and custom Latex templates to convert Markdown files (.md) to PDF, Word (.docx), InDesign (.icml) or almost anything else.

 # Setup